jonasvdd/Scriptor-Jekyll-Theme/_posts/2020-04-06-why-we-sleep.md

   </b></p></small></figcaption>
 </p>

-This little app forces me reflect on my sleep behavior on a daily basis.
+This little app forces me to reflect on my sleep behavior on a daily basis.
 It doesn't allow to suss my conscience as the data speaks for itself!

 ## Our internal clock